steveklewis/cog-funcs/topics/third-guide.md

 This last degree is rarely experienced, if ever experienced in this life:

 > I do not think that can take place for sure until word is fulfilled: "Love the Lord your God with all your heart, all your soul, and all your strength," until the heart does not have to think of the body and the soul no longer has to give it life and feeling as in this life.
 (Stiegman, p.
 31)

+## Bernard's Circle

+Saint Bernard even uses the image of the circle to describe the aimlessness of those in the first degree:

+> The wicked, therefore, walk around in circles, naturally wanting whatever will satisfy their desires, yet foolishly rejecting that which would lead them to their true end, which is not in consumption but in consummation.
+(Stiegman, p.
+22)

+## Dante and the Circle

 ## Dante and the Four Degrees of Love